SoftInstigate/restheart/README.md

 Stable releases are available at: https://oss.sonatype.org/content/repositories/releases/org/restheart/restheart/

+---

-> INFO: the main difference with the past is that in RESTHeart v5 a developer doesn't build a custom version of `restheart.jar` to create extensions anymore (it was usually done with the maven-shade-plugin), instead it's enough to compile against the `restheart-commons` library to create a plugin, which is a JAR file to be copied into the `plugins/` folder and class-loaded during startup.
+The main difference with the past is that in RESTHeart v5 for a developer is just enough to compile against the `restheart-commons` library to create a plugin, which is a JAR file to be copied into the `plugins/` folder and class-loaded during startup.

+---

 To compile new plugins, add the `restheart-commons` dependency to your POM file: